spoddutur/syntaxnet/README.md

 - **my_parser_eval.py:** python wrapper for “brain-tagger” POS tagger and “brain-parser” dependency parser.
 This file is tweak of the original parser_eval.py that synthxnet provides.  https://github.com/tensorflow/models/blob/master/syntaxnet/syntaxnet/parser_eval.py. with quiet some modifications like ability to call wrapper several times without needing to load model eveytime etc.
 - **main.py:** Demo sample usage
 - **/data:** folder where parser’s intermediate input’s and output’s are dumped.
+- **.whl:** osx package distribution of the final successful syntaxnet built using which you can setup `syntaxnet 0.2 version` in barely 5 minutes